 ‘Then she escaped and went downstairs, you two came down looking and she hid behind the desk.
 The night receptionist gave her a room for the night where you wouldn’t find her.’

-‘All right, Frank was ethics-free, as you say.
-He did go to make sure I was still there and onside and he knew Chloe would be there.
-He did that with Chloe to hurt me.
+‘All right, Frank was ethics-free, as you say, he did go to make sure I was still there and onside and he knew Chloe would be there, and he did that with Chloe to hurt me.
 Later, I saw Chloe hiding behind reception when we went downstairs but didn’t tell Frank.’

 ‘Why would you not tell him?
-Seems he and Chloe planned that meeting, her running off was a ploy.’
+Seems her running off was a ploy.’

-‘I didn’t think so.
-I thought something snapped in her and she didn’t want that anymore, not at that time.
-I know, I know, with her record, it’s hardly plausible but it seemed that way.
+‘I didn’t think so, I thought something snapped in her, that she didn’t want that anymore, not at that time anyway.
+I know, I know, with her record it’s hardly plausible but it did seem that way to me at that time.
 So I didn’t tell him.’

 ‘I know you’ve already told me much but tell me again – how bad was Chloe – you know, about sex.
 How bad was Melissa?’

-‘Of course I did but I put that down to her and I not being suited, to all the tension, maybe that I wasn’t much shakes as a lover.
+‘Of course I did but I put that down to all the tension, that maybe that I wasn’t much shakes as a lover.
 Did she ever badmouth me?’

 ‘For being honest.’